voronianski/esnextbin/README.md

 ### Demos

-There are several some examples for you to play with:
+There are several examples for you to play with:

 - [React Starter App](http://esnextb.in/?gist=b7e541a42c7c1218cad6&execute=true)